MerianBerry/Cyclone-Engine/README.md

 # What is Cyclone?
 Cyclone (Game engine / Graphics Engine) is a heavy in-development light-ish weight engine written in c++, and uses the Vulkan graphics api. *Planned* supported scripting languages are Lua and python.
-But I am looking into supporting Java and C#.
+But Java and C# support is being looked into.

 ### *NOTE: this readme is in progress, as things arent set in stone yet*